The Thameslink Resilience Programme

 To ensure a smooth introduction of the new Thameslink services, Network Rail is delivering a programme which will boost the resilience and reliability of the railway along the Brighton Main Line and other key routes both north and south of the Thameslink ‘core’ through central London.

-Using a data-driven approach, NR has targetted areas where the most significant asset-related delays currently originate, turning delay hotspots into more resilient infrastructure.
+Using a data-driven approach, Network Rail has targeted areas where the most significant asset-related delays currently originate, turning delay hotspots into more resilient infrastructure.

 Work will include: